dohdatabase/database/patch-me-if-you-can/02-familiarize-with-patching/familiarize-with-patching.md

 In this lab, you will familiarize with some of the tools used to patch Oracle Database.

-Estimated Time: 5 Minutes
+Estimated Time: 10 Minutes

 ### Objectives

 In this lab, you will:

-* Use OPatch
-* Use Datapatch
+* Check the tools needed for patching
 * Check an Oracle Database

 ### Prerequisites